MicrosoftDocs/power-automate-docs/articles/minit/case-categorization.md

 ### Use the simple mode

-In simple mode, select an activity in the **List** tab.
+In simple mode, select an activity (or multiple activities) in the **List** tab.
 Alternatively, search for an activity in the **Search in attribute values** field and then select it.
 You can also select the **Expression** tab and use the comparison dropdown menu and value field to define an activity in terms of an expression.

 :::image type="content" source="media/case-cat-finished-simple.png" alt-text="Screenshot of categorizing Finished cases in simple mode.":::